State trade fact sheets - Louisiana

-Located in La Salle Parish, a region founded on forestry, this venture will boost the local economy while welcoming in a new generation of technology to the state’s lumber industry.
+Located in La Salle Parish, a region founded on forestry, this venture boosts the local economy while welcoming in a new generation of technology to the state’s lumber industry.

-Montreal-based CGI has created more than 1,500 jobs by hiring workers and building state-of-the-art IT facilities in small towns and non-metro areas across the United States.
+Montreal-based CGI has created more than 1,500 jobs by hiring workers and building state-of-the-art information technology (IT) facilities in small towns and non-metro areas across the United States.
 Nowhere has the strategy been more successful than in Louisiana.

 Today, Lafayette is one of seven small and mid-sized communities nationwide that have become partners in the success of CGI’s nationwide onshoring strategy.